docker-library/docs/influxdb/content.md

 When starting an InfluxDB container, we recommend the following for easy access to your data, configurations, and InfluxDB v2 instance:

 -	Publish the container's `8086` port to make the InfluxDB [UI](https://docs.influxdata.com/influxdb/v2/get-started/#influxdb-user-interface-ui) and [HTTP API](https://docs.influxdata.com/influxdb/v2/reference/api/) accessible from the host system.
--	Use Docker [Volumes](https://docs.docker.com/storage/volumes/) or [Bind mounts](https://docs.docker.com/storage/bind-mounts/) to persist InfluxDB [data and configuration directories](https://docs.influxdata.com/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) outside containers.
+-	Use Docker [Volumes](https://docs.docker.com/storage/volumes/) or [Bind mounts](https://docs.docker.com/storage/bind-mounts/) to persist InfluxDB [data and configuration directories](https://docs.influxdata.com/influxdb/v2/reference/internals/file-system-layout/?t=docker#file-system-layout) outside of containers.

 ### Default file system and networking ports